-From September 2014 all pupils in Reception, Year 1 and Year 2 in state-funded schools in England are eligible for free school meals.
+All pupils in Reception, Year 1 and Year 2 in state-funded schools in England are eligible for free school meals.
 This includes academies, free schools, pupil referral units and alternative provision as well as maintained schools.
-Although you do not have to complete an application form to receive free school meals in these year groups, if you receive any of the benefits listed below additional money is provided to the school by central government for every child whose parent is in receipt one of the benefits listed.
+Although you do not have to complete an application form to receive free school meals in these year groups, if you receive any of the benefits listed below, additional money is provided to the school by central government for every child whose parent is in receipt of one of the benefits listed.

-To access this additional funding for your primary school you would be required to complete an Application for Free School Meals found here Free School Meals
+To access this additional funding for your primary school, you would be required to complete an Application for Free School Meals found here Application for Free School Meals and Pupil Premium (USE)

-- Child tax credit (provided you do not receive working tax credit and have an annual income, as assessed by Her Majesty’s Revenue and Customs, that does not currently exceed £16,190).
+- Child tax credit (provided you do not receive working tax credit and have an annual income, as assessed by His Majesty’s Revenue and Customs, that does not currently exceed £16,190)